alexanderjeurissen/bin-wrapper/README.md

 decorates bin stubs with the great logging / debugging utilities from Rust.

 #### Start / End time and duration logging [LOG_LEVEL = debug]
-- when RUST_LOG=debug is provided:
- - print start / end time
- - print duration of command
+Print out start/end time as well as duration of the sub command that is executed.

 #### StdOut / StdErr redirection